Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 V ~ Maternity care in a healthy population is ultimately judged by its results — the number of mothers and babies who graduate from its ministrations as healthy, or healthier, than when they started.

-Dr. J. Whitridge Williams was the most famous American obstetrician of the 20th century and identify as the founder of academic obstetrics in the United States.
+Dr. J. Whitridge Williams was the most famous American obstetrician of the 20th century and the founder of academic obstetrics in the United States.
 He appointed Chief of Obstetrics at Johns Hopkins, Dean of its medical school, was uncommonly influential within his professional peers, revered by the public, outspoken, influential and prolific proponent of the “new American obstetrics” as a surgical discipline and widely recognized as the leader of obstetrics in America during the first 2 decades of the 20th century.

 Historical & contemporary quotes